 "Cheap grace is preaching forgiveness without repentance, baptism without church discipline, communion without confession, forgiveness of sins without personal confession.
 Cheap grace is grace without discipleship, grace without the cross, grace without Jesus Christ, alive and incarnate.”
 Dietrich Bonhoeffer in "The Cost of Discipleship"

 Ch.
-8: The people ask for a king
+8: The people ask for a king.

 Samuel's sons and the Ammonite king Nahash (12:12), as well as the Philistines (9:16), made them want a king like everyone else, even though the Law of Moses said they should be different from the others!
 They needed no king when they had God.